Unidocs1/sphinx_repo_manager/docs/source/index.rst

+:orphan:
+:nosearch:
 :og:title: Welcome to Xsolla Backend
 :og:description: Xsolla Backend is a powerful backend engine for building highly-scalable online games and entertainment products - pay only 5% for unlimited support and enterprise features.

 .. meta::
    :description: Xsolla Backend [XBE] is a powerful backend engine for building highly-scalable online games and entertainment products covering a robust set of features - pay only 5% for unlimited support and enterprise features
    :keywords: xbe, xsolla backend, axr, acceleratxr, backend, backend as a service, gbaas, doc, docs, api docs, api, openapi, xbe docs, xsolla docs, xsolla backend docs

+..
+TODO: This will eventually be the new index (instead of sphinx_repo_manager), so we orphan+hide until used!

 =========================
 Welcome to Xsolla Backend